 - 5 drops tea tree essential oil

-- Sprinkle the bicarbonate of soda or baking soda around the inside of toilet bowl.
+- Sprinkle the bicarbonate of soda or baking soda around the inside of the toilet bowl.
 Mix the vinegar with the essential oil and sprinkle or spray around the toilet bowl.
 Allow to fizz and leave for 10 minutes.
 Scrub well and then flush.

 Eco Friendly Fabric Softener

-- Add ⅔ cup white vinegar and few drops of essential oil to the start of your wash cycle, along with your washing powder, to soften clothes and keep colours vibrant.
+- Add ⅔ cup white vinegar and a few drops of essential oil to the start of your wash cycle, along with your washing powder, to soften clothes and keep colours vibrant.

 Eco Friendly Dishwasher Tablets

 I've included two recipes here for homemade dishwasher tablets with slightly different ingredients.
-You will need a large bowl, an ice cube tray and a teaspoon.
+You will need a large bowl, an ice cube tray, and a teaspoon.
 I find it easier to use a silicone ice cube tray as it's easier to push the tablets out.
-You will need to store the tablets in an airtight jar to prevent moisture getting to them.
+You will need to store the tablets in an airtight jar to prevent moisture from getting to them.
 I usually make around 30 at a time which lasts me about one month.
-I found that if I made more than this, they wouldn't hold their shape over a long period of time as you can't compact homemade tablets as hard as they do in a factory.
+I found that if I made more than this, they wouldn't hold their shape over a long period as you can't compact homemade tablets as hard as they do in a factory.

 Mix all the ingredients together in a bowl.
 The vinegar will make the ingredients fizz.
 Press the mixture into ice cube trays and pack down with the back of a teaspoon.